April 2026 Classes

 Foraging 101

-Learn the basics of foraging safety and a baseline of wild edibles to harvest and enjoy!
-Then go on a walk around the Campfire Bay Resort property and take a taste yourself.
+Explore the wild world of edible plants!
 Foraging is perfect for nature lovers, foodies, and anyone wanting to boost their self-reliance in the outdoors.

 Learn to read a map and use a compass like a pro.
 Build confidence navigating trails and terrain—even when technology fails you.